Mohamedshaban01/IDS-project-/README.md

 # IDS-project-
-omar is hear
+omar is not hear
-mother F
+mother Father